 Smith and Gomez based their interim recommendations on a series of meetings and conversations with students, faculty, staff, and alumni, including members of the Oxy Sexual Assault Coalition.
 Led by associate professor of politics Caroline Heldman and assistant professor of sociology Danielle Dirks, the 2-year-old coalition has been the chief critic of the administration on the issue, issuing a list of 12 demands last October, organizing campus protests and mobilizing social media to press for change, and helping draft the federal complaint against Oxy, which has not been made public.

 Faculty active in OSAC also brought motions of no confidence against Barbara Avery, dean of students and vice president of student affairs, and general counsel Carl Botterud ’79 to a special teaching faculty meeting May 6.
 Meeting in closed session, faculty passed both nonbinding motions.
 (On July 1, Veitch announced that Botterud would no longer serve as Occidental’s general counsel but would continue to perform his duties as the College’s chief risk management officer.)

 Media coverage of the issue accelerated after an April 18 press conference at the Los Angeles office of attorney Gloria Allred, in which six Oxy students shared their stories as part of the announcement of the filing of the federal complaint.
-A YouTube video on Allred’s website of the press conference has been viewed more than 9,300 times.

 “Every student should be able to benefit from the amazing opportunities Oxy has to offer and not be victimized by a faulty process,” said Audrey Logan ’13, a psychology major from Branford, Conn., and this year’s recipient of the Mortar Board Award for the Promotion of the Status of Women.